High precision measurements of the proton elastic electromagnetic form factors and their ratio at $Q^2$ = 0.50, 2.64, 3.20, and 4.10 GeV$^2$: Extraction of the cross section

 \subsection{The $\gamma p \to \pi^0 p$ and $\gamma p \to \gamma p$ Simulations}

 When the electron beam passes through the target, electrons lose energy by the emission of real photons.
 These real photons which impinge upon the target have a maximum energy just below the beam energy and can generate high-momentum protons in kinematics similar to elastic scattering through Compton scattering or pion photoproduction.
 To model the $\Delta P$ spectrum for the pion photoproduction, we first calculate the Bremsstrahlung cross section and reconstruct the $E_{\gamma}$ spectrum for these photons~\cite{schultethesis, schulte02, meekinsthesis, meekins99}, and then randomly generate photons according to the $E_{\gamma}$ spectrum.
-The next step is to uniformly and randomly generate protons over the acceptance and this is done according to the event generation procedure discussed before.
-The generated event is then weighted by an $s^{-7}$ cross section dependence, as predicted by the high energy approximation and based on the constituent counting rules or $s^{-n}$, forming the shape of the $\Delta P$ spectrum used for the $\gamma p \to \pi^0 p$ contribution.
-The generated protons are transported through the same spectrometer model as the elastic events and events which make it through the spectrometer are used to generate a reconstructed $\Delta P$ spectrum.
+The next step is to uniformly and randomly generate protons over the spectrometer acceptance using the same event generation procedure as presented earlier.
+The generated event is then weighted by an $s^{-7}$ cross-section dependence, as predicted by the high-energy approximation and based on the constituent counting rules or $s^{-n}$, forming the shape of the $\Delta P$ spectrum used for the $\gamma p \to \pi^0 p$ contribution.
+The generated protons are transported through the same spectrometer model as the elastic events and protons that make it through the spectrometer are used to generate a reconstructed $\Delta P$ spectrum.
 The absolute normalization of this background is determined in a fit to the data below the elastic peak.

 Previous experiments~\cite{shupe79} indicated that the ratio of the $\gamma p \to \gamma p$ to the $\gamma p \to \pi^0 p$ cross sections was (1--5)\%.
 The ratio has a clear dependence on energy, and was well parameterized as a function of energy as $(0.92 E - 1.2)$\% with $E$ in~GeV for our kinematics.
 We use this fit to scale the Compton spectrum to the simulated yield.
 The simulated spectra are compared to data in Sec.~\ref{extract_sigma}.